 Most hip implant lawsuits are filed against the manufacturers.
 However, a claim might be filed as a medical malpractice claim if the surgeon committed a medical error during surgery.
 In that situation, an attorney might file a medical malpractice lawsuit against the surgeon because their medical negligence caused the patient’s injuries instead of the implant itself.

 Consult an Attorney Today

 Thousands of people across the U.S. have suffered complications from defective hip implants.
 If you have developed complications from your hip implant or have had to undergo revision surgery, you should consult an attorney at the Law Offices of Craig L. Cook as soon as possible.
-To schedule a free consultation, please call 479-783-8000 (Fort Smith) or 918-912-2132 (Tulsa) or send us a message online.
+To schedule a free consultation, please call 479-783-8000 (Fort Smith), 918-912-2132 (Tulsa), or 479-455-2210 (Fayetteville) or send us a message online.